jmerkel/Wasted_Energy_Generation/README.md

 ### Statistical Analysis for next phase of project?
-- Are the situations where energy generation is wasted continuous or occur sporadically
+- Are the situations where energy generation is wasted continuous (multiple hours in a row) or does it occur sporadically?
-- Predict the energy generated and energy wasted
+- Predict the energy generated and energy wasted amounts.
-- Compare predicted energy generation and predicted energy wasted, with the actual values.
-Identify if the predictions are accurate.

 ## References